-(CI/CD) composition of basic services Kanban or Scrumban boards) 1 0. automated testing in based on ontologies 40. implementation of artefacts differentflavours: Acceptance Test-Driven Development (ATDD) / Behavioral Driven 29. scalability of processing capability facilitating waterfall life cycles Development (BDD) / Test-Driven Development 30. replicability of architecture to (TDD). increase flexibility 1. static analysis 31. fault tolerance and reliable 1 working code as a source of documentation 32. security through isolation / 1 integration with run-time monitoring tools dependability 1 4. version control of software 33. the monitoring of maintainability and reusability 1 5. cloud native IDE for cloud native solutions of the project under development 1 6.
-Business Process Modelling capabilities 34. dynamic software configuration 1 7. service discovery and search 1 8. service integration through the online dashboard 1 9. a wrapper which isolates user from Deep Learning (DL) complexity as far as possible, releasing developers from boilerplate code generation 2 0. the provision of coding blueprints which can serve as a base for more complex tasks, making code more reusable and easier to understand martCLIDE Service Creation aims to deliver a faster, easier, and more user-friendly solution than from-scratch development of services.
+10. (CI/CD) automated testing in differentflavours: Acceptance Test-Driven Development (ATDD) / Behavioral Driven Development (BDD) / Test-Driven Development (TDD). composition of basic services based on ontologies 29. scalability of processing capability 30. replicability of architecture to increase flexibility Kanban or Scrumban boards) 40. implementation of artefacts facilitating waterfall life cycles 11. static analysis 01 fault talanan ar and a liable 12. working code as a source of 31.
+Tault tolerance and reliable documentation 32. security through isolation / 13. integration with run-time monitoring tools dependability 14. version control of software 33. the monitoring of maintainability and reusability 15. cloud native IDE for cloud native solutions of the project under development 16.
+Business Process Modelling capabilities 34. dynamic software configuration 17. service discovery and search 18. service integration through the online dashboard 19. a wrapper which isolates user from Deep Learning (DL) complexity as far as possible, releasing developers from boilerplate code generation 20. the provision of coding blueprints which can serve as a base for more complex tasks, making code more reusable and easier to understand martCLIDE Service Creation aims to deliver a faster, easier, and more user-friendly solution than from-scratch development of services.
 The approach aims to automate several steps and easily provide functionalities to developers, in a manner that enhances productivity and minimizes distractions and time-consuming interactions with external tools.
 SmartCLIDE analyzes the required steps a developer has to perform so as to deliver a fully functional service, in order to come up with ways to fine-tune the flow.